“A flower a day” is a stop-motion short film with over 500 flower ink drawings, made every morning for my partner over three years.

 It took about a week to scan and retouch the flowers, a few days to draw the lettering for the titles, and a week and a half to storyboard (using Adobe InDesign) and edit the whole film together (using Adobe Premiere).

 Questlove once said that “all creative ideas are derivative of another.”
-My project would not exist (or at least not in this form) without the influences of: Katsuji Wakisaka, textile designer and founder of Sou·Sou, who has drawn over 10,000 postcards for his wife — Christoph Niemann’s work and also his short film “A Tribute to Maurice Sendak” — “Beyond Noh (Masks of our world)” short film by Patrick Smith – “Plante” short film by Reka Bucsi — and Philippa Perry’s “The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did)”.
-Last but not least, the end credits are a tribute to Hayao Miyazaki’s wonderful “My Neighbour Totoro” film.
+My project would not exist (at least not in this form) without the influences of: Katsuji Wakisaka, textile designer and founder of Sou·Sou, who has drawn over 10,000 postcards for his wife — Christoph Niemann’s work and also his short film “A Tribute to Maurice Sendak” – Alan Fletcher’s “Wild Flowers” series — “Beyond Noh (Masks of our world)” short film by Patrick Smith – “Plante” short film by Reka Bucsi — and Philippa Perry’s “The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did)”.
+Last but not least, the end credits are a tribute to Hayao Miyazaki’s wonderful “My Neighbor Totoro” film.

 Many thanks to Matt Rudd for the kind words and helpful feedback.
 And thank you Blandine for too many things to list here.